Flashrider

-Sebastian Daniel Kaizik (born September 1974), better known as Flashrider, is a Polish DJ and music producer in the hands up and house genres.
+Sebastian Daniel Kaizik (born September 1974), better known as Flashrider, is a Polish-German DJ and music producer in the hands up and house genres.

-History
+Biography

+Sebastian Kaizik was born in September 1974 in Poland, of German ethnicity.

 Sebastian discovered his passion for music around 1995.
 In 1997, his first concert took place in Cologne.
-In 1998 he recorded his first single called Onga in Tokyo.
-In 2001, Flashrider became a resident of the Chorhovskaya Pyramide club.
+In 1998 he recorded his first single called "Onga in Tokyo".
+In 2001, Flashrider became a resident of the "Chorzów Pyramide" club.
 He also got to know and started working with Sebastian Golasik.
 In 2002, Yann Peifer (Yanou) and Sven Petersen offered them a long-term cooperation.
-In the same year, they founded their own studio "S-Cape Studio" in Koblenz, where Flashrider's second single, Attenzione! was recorded and mixed.
+In the same year, they founded their own studio "S-Cape Studio" in Koblenz, where Flashrider's second single, "Attenzione!" was recorded and mixed.
 It became a hit in Poland and some European countries.
+In addition, "Attenzione!" reached 3rd place on the US Dance Singles Sales chart (published by Billboard magazine), which included data on sales of dance singles and remixes on physical media.
 A video clip for this single was shot in 2004.

+In 2003, Flashrider initiated a collaboration with the Polish project Base Attack, founded by Paweł Mildner and Andrzej Hołubowicz.
+Flashrider undertook the reproduction of their track "Everybody," inviting vocalist Kid Panic to participate and incorporating samples of Eminem.
+The result of their joint work was the single "Nobody Listens To Techno," which brought Base Attack recognition on the German dance scene and climbed the charts in several European countries.
+After Mildner left the project in 2004, Andrzej Hołubowicz continued his solo career under the name Base Attack and released remixes together with Flashrider.
+Together, they also worked within the projects Magnezz and Sample Gangsters.
+Their collaboration continued until 2011.